 Step parent adoptions in Queensland

-Parents with a blended family sometimes seek advice about a step parent adopting a child of the other parent.
-We are fortunate in that one of our Directors, Amy Honan, has done many of these applications over the years, and is often sought out by clients because of that expertise.
-Here, Amy provides some practical tips.
+Parents with a blended family sometimes seek advice about a step-parent adopting a child of the other parent.
+We are fortunate in that one of our directors, Amy Honan, has done many of these applications over the years.
+Amy, therefore, is often sought out by clients because of that expertise.
+Here, Amy provides some practical tips…

 - The child’s other birth parent has died;

 - The child’s other birth parent has been absent for many years and the parents want to ensure the child can remain with the step parent should the birth parent die;

 - The parents (or the child) wish to change the child’s surname to the step parent’s name; or